 3) My highly sensitive and desire to go to the depths with people about life (what teacher on the playground wants to discuss where God is with a 7 yo old?)

-5) Not having a place I felt safe to feel the bigness of my thoughts and emotions — Where were the adults I could ask and who could tolerate questions like, “why do people use each other”, “why don’t people respect each other instead of judgement?”
+6) Not having a place I felt safe to feel the bigness of my thoughts and emotions — Where were the adults I could ask and who could tolerate questions like, “why do people use each other”, “why don’t people respect each other instead of judgment?”

 So in my attempt to get more power through having less body, I was disembodying myself and having LESS power.
 And moving farther away from healing anything from the past and accepting myself.